Compare DataStax migration tools

-The main component of the DataStax Zero Downtime Migration product suite is ZDM Proxy, which by design is a simple and lightweight proxy that handles all the real-time requests generated by your client applications.
+The main component of the DataStax Zero Downtime Migration toolkit is ZDM Proxy, which is designed to be a lightweight proxy that handles all real-time requests generated by your client applications during the migration process.

-We created ZDM Proxy to function between the application and both databases (Origin and Target).
-The databases can be any CQL-compatible data store (e.g. Apache Cassandra, DataStax Enterprise and Astra DB).
+DataStax created ZDM Proxy to function between the application and both the origin and target databases.
+The databases can be any CQL-compatible data store, such as Apache Cassandra®, DataStax Enterprise (DSE), and Astra DB.
 The proxy always sends every write operation (Insert, Update, Delete) synchronously to both clusters at the desired Consistency Level:

 • If the write is successful in both clusters, it returns a successful acknowledgement to the client application.